rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 [Transcient queues](https://www.rabbitmq.com/queues.html#durability) are deleted on a node/cluster boot.

-The plan is to remove transcient queues in future RabbitMQ releases. the only option for transcient queues will be exclusive queues.
-This affects only durability of queue definitions, messages can still be marked transient.
+The plan is to remove transcient queues in future RabbitMQ releases.
+The only option for transcient queues then will be exclusive queues.
+This only affects the durability of queue definitions.
+Messages can still be marked transient.

-For such queues a decision have to be made one way or another: is this queue content important enough to get availability guarantees of quorum queues, or it's better to downgrade it to a classic (but durable) queue.
+You must make decision for transcient queues, is the content of the queue important enough to get availability guarantees of quorum queues, or is it better to downgrade the transcient queue to a classic non-mirrored queue (classic mirrored queues are being removed but classic non-mirrored queues will still be available).

 ### Exclusive queues